Choosing a robotic welding system

 Start with these four questions:

-Simple, repeatable parts — high part volume with low part sophistication — are well suited to welding automation.
-Large, complex parts are often more difficult to weld robotically.
+Simple, repeatable parts — high part volume with low part sophistication — work well for welding automation.
+Conversely, large, complex parts are often more difficult to weld robotically.
 Working with a robot integrator or robot OEM can help operations determine what options are best for their specific production needs.

 A repeatable upstream fabrication process is crucial to welding automation success.
-A manufacturer that fails to look at upstream processes to ensure they are in good shape isn't maximizing the automation investment.
+In fact, a manufacturer that fails to look at upstream processes to ensure they are in good shape isn't maximizing the automation investment.
 Part preparation and fit-up need to be consistent for the robot to produce quality welds each time.
 While robots can adapt to part fit-up or weld inconsistency, this may require more expensive options and complicate the process.
-This makes it key to load repeatable parts into the fixturing to produce quality parts.
+Therefore, it's key to load repeatable parts into the fixturing to produce quality parts.
 Upstream efficiency is also important since these processes may need to move faster to catch up to the performance of the robot.

 Operations must understand their goals to choose a welding automation system.
-Do they need to improve productivity, reduce rework and scrap, or make it easier to train new welders?
+For example, do they need to improve productivity, reduce rework and scrap, or make it easier to train new welders?
 With the right welding automation system, a company can significantly improve first-pass weld quality and reduce the need for scrapping or reworking parts.
 These systems also offer advanced welding processes designed to minimize or eliminate spatter.
-This in turn reduces the need to apply anti-spatter or perform post-weld cleanup — both of which are labor-intensive processes.
+As a result, the need to apply anti-spatter or perform post-weld cleanup is reduced — both of which are labor-intensive processes.

 Part of the investment in welding automation includes having or hiring employees who will oversee the process.
 Operations must employ the right people and provide them with the necessary training so they can operate the system properly.
 Robots can reduce the bottleneck of the welding process to free up hand welders, who can then focus on parts of the process or operation that cannot be automated.
 Resource these personnel to sections of the line that will become new bottlenecks if other areas cannot keep up because of the high throughput of the robot.